Flexible Working: A Comprehensive Guide for Employers

 Performance Monitoring

-The process of tracking an employee’s productivity, output, and performance, particularly in a flexible or remote working environment.
+The process of assessing employee output, quality of work and achievement of objectives, particularly in flexible working arrangements.

 Virtual Private Network (VPN)